Earth-MGMT-SYS/nimbodata/doc/source/intro.rst

 Longer term goals:

 -   Workflows and global event manager.
--   Conflict manager for managing merges.
+-   Conflict manager for managing merges in structural context.

 Vision
 ========

-We reject the notion of domain-specific platforms, the challenges of the 21st century are not just operations or resource planning (for instance), but rather require cooperation amongst a variety of fields to acheive successful outcomes.
+We reject the notion of domain-specific platforms, the challenges of the 21st century are not specific to any given specialty or domain, instead, they require cooperation amongst a variety of fields to acheive successful outcomes.

 The Python ecosystem provides the ability to effectively interact with nearly